Odralix/Maya_External_Client_Plug-in_2020/README.md

 The plug-in is made to function with the "Gameplay3D" game engine.
 However as the information is passed to the engine through a circular buffer in shared memory with use of a custom-made "Comlib" the plug-in could concievably be quickly refactored to function with almost any game engine provided that it handles vertices in an industry-standard way.
 One would only need to take the msgDirector function and the one it calls and modify them to apply correctly to the chosen engine.

 The application is not yet user-friendly and is mostly intended for my own personal use.
-I do intend to make it a proper plug-in accesable with just a button press in Maya but I will not have the time to do so for another few months I fear.
+I do intend to make it a proper plug-in that will be accessible with just a button press in Maya but I will not have the time to do so for another few months I fear.
 However if you wish to run the plug-in anyway follow these instructions:

 1. Download the GitHub zip and unpack.